awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-custom.md

 The user runs the following command to delete the Custom:RackSpace inventory\.

 **Note**
 The output of this command doesn't show the deletion progress\.
-For this reason, TotalCount and Remaining Count are always the same because the system has not deleted anything yet\.
+For this reason, TotalCount and Remaining Count are always the same because the system hasn't deleted anything yet\.
 You can use the describe\-inventory\-deletions command to show the deletion progress\.

 ```
 aws ssm delete-inventory --type-name "Custom:RackSpace"